wpquads/quick-adsense-reloaded/readme.txt

 = {{ version }} =
 * Fix: Remove empty div after adsense ads
+* Fix: Margin and alignment option not working for widget ads
+* New: Add id on select elements

 = 1.5.8 / 1.5.9=
 * Fix: Not more than 10 adsense ads at the same time possible